Right on!

 And this is found the world over.
 Some cultures believe it is better to use the left hand when using the toilet.
 In Japanese, hidarimaki means somebody's ideas are a bit twisted, spiralling from right to left.

 Was a right-handed bias a subconscious trick on Kempe, when he painted two right feet of Manasseh?
+(Click picture to enlarge.)

 (You can see this stained glass window of Jacob blessing his grandsons Maneesh and Ephraim in the memorial window of William Stewart (d.
 1886) in the Cathedral Church of All Saints, Wakefield, West Yorkshire.)